-- W. The user responds to the next IBEX prompt by requesting a listing of the files existing in the log on account.
-The four files created during this session are listed as the only four files in the account. - The user responds to the next IBEX prompt by directing that a listing of х. the source file be created for printing at the output destination PR@DOCUMENT.
-The device identification is known to the system. - Another COPY command directs that a listing of the object code be created Υ. for printing at another output destination, LP@UPSTAIRS. - z.
-The user responds to the next IBEX prompt by requesting that all queued output files be printed. - AA.
+- Each IBEX command in the XEQ file is echoed as it is executed. - The results of the link and execute process are displayed on the terminal as a result of establishing the user's terminal as the output device. - W. The user responds to the next IBEX prompt by requesting a listing of the files existing in so the log on account.
+The four files created during this session are listed as the only four files in the account. - X. The user responds to the next IBEX prompt by directing that a listing of the source file be created for printing at the output destination PR@DOCUMENT.
+The device identification is known to the system. - Y. Another COPY command directs that a listing of the object code be created for printing at another output destination, LP@UPSTAIRS. - Z. The user responds to the next IBEX prompt by requesting that all queued output files be printed. - AA.
 The user responds to the next IBEX prompt by submitting the XEQ file for execution as a batch job.
 Note that no JOB command is required.
 The system responds by displaying the job identification of the submitted job. - BB.
 The user responds to the next IBEX prompt by invoking the BASIC processor.
-The BASIC processor acknowledges that it has been invoked. - CC.
+The BASIC processor acknowledges that it has been invoked.

+CC.
 The BASIC processor prompts for input with the > character.
-The user responds by : - Invoking AUTO mode. • - Entering statements that will find the square roots of three variables, • and printing calculation results. - Establishing the data file CHANT as an input file. • - Executing the contents of the work area.
+The user responds by:

+- Invoking AUTO mode. - Entering statements that will find the square roots of three variables, and printing calculation results. - Establishing the data file CHANT as an input file. - Executing the contents of the work area.